isomerpages/moe-nanchiauhigh/pages/Sec1 Electronic Registration (For 2025 Intake).md

 <p>Should there be a need to contact your child/ward during SOOC, you may
 contact the school general office directly.</p>
 <h1><strong>Section G: Sec One CCA exploRace</strong></h1>
-<p>As part of SOOC, all Sec 1s will join the CCA exploRACE, organised by
+<p>The CCA exploRACE offers Secondary 1 students the chance to learn more
-Sec 3 FALCONS.
-Through hands-on activities, Sec 1s can achieve a deeper understanding about NCHS CCA culture and make a better informed decision for their CCA application.</p>
+about the various CCAs and their unique cultures at NCHS, helping them make informed decisions during the CCA application process.
+Organised and executed by their seniors, the Sec 3 FALCONS, including all CCA Presidents and Vice-Presidents, the Sec 1s will participate in a series of activities and sharings by their CCA seniors.</p>
-<p>CCA exploRACE will be conducted on 4 Jan 2024 (SOOC Day 2) and 5 Jan 2024
+<p>The CCA exploRACE will be one of the key activities during SOOC 2025,
-(SOOC Day 3).
-Reporting time is at 2.40pm in the Hall.
-Groupings will be disseminated on SOOC Day 2 to OGLs and pasted up in their respective classrooms.&nbsp;</p>
+taking place on 9 January 2025 (SOOC Day 2) and 10 January 2025 (SOOC Day
-<p><a href="https://sites.google.com/moe.edu.sg/cca-explorace?usp=sharing" rel="noopener noreferrer nofollow" target="_blank">Click here</a> to
+3).
+Reporting time is at 2.40pm in the Hall on 9 Jan.
+Students will be grouped according to their classes, and will be guided by the FALCONS around the school to their respective venues.</p>
-browse through the e-brochures and videos produced by our CCAs, and indicate preference for exploRACE groups.</p>
+<p><a href="https://sites.google.com/moe.edu.sg/cca-explorace?usp=sharing" rel="noopener noreferrer nofollow" target="_blank"><u>Click here</u></a>&nbsp;to
-<p>Note: exploRACE is a compulsory school event for all Sec 1s.</p>
+browse through the e-brochures and videos produced by our CCAs.</p>
 <h1><strong>Section H: Sec One Parent Engagement Session</strong></h1>
 <p>All parents of Sec 1 students are invited to an in-person engagement session
 on the last day of SOOC:</p>